AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-optimise-your-content-for-search.md

 ---
-title: Optimise your content for search
+title: "Optimise your content for search"
-abstract: Keywords and metadata
+abstract: "Keywords and metadata"
-layout: "guide-page"
+layout: collection-index
 published: true
 ---